What is a catalyst? What is catalysis

 A catalyst can catalyze only spontaneous reactions as it cannot alter the Gibbs Free Energy, ΔG, and hence cannot catalyze a non-spontaneous reaction.
 A catalyst always increases the rate of a reaction; any substance that reduces the rate of a reaction is called an inhibitor.
 It has been observed that a catalyst does not change the equilibrium constant for a reaction but rather accelerates backward as well as the forward reaction to attain equilibrium fast.
 A catalyst catalyzes the forward as well as the backward reaction to the same extent and hence the equilibrium point remains the same and is attained fast as compared to the reaction without it.

 Conditions for catalysis:

-Catalysts are highly efficient substances; a small amount of catalyst can catalyse a large amount of reactants through catalysis.
+Catalysts are highly efficient substances; a small amount of catalyst can catalyze a large amount of reactants through catalysis.
 It is therefore important for the process designers to have ample information about the catalysts and the role they play in altering the reaction rates of various reactions.
-Catalysts have revolutionised the manufacturing industry.
+Catalysts have revolutionized the manufacturing industry.
 Most of the industries involved in manufacturing products and commodities use catalysts to reduce the production cost and improve the rate of production.
 Even our body has various types of catalysts that play an important role in chemical reactions that occur inside our body, these are called enzymes.
 Catalysts play a very important role in today’s world and hence to have some knowledge about them will always be helpful.

 Practise This Question